SamandarDeveloper19/Sheenam/README.md

 # Sheenam
-#### This is The-Standard complient API that allows you and your family find comfortable apartment
+#### This is The-Standard complient API that allows you and your family to find comfortable apartment